 Sudan tells top UN court that UAE is breaching genocide convention by funding rebels

-- Sudan has accused the United Arab Emirates of complicity in genocide at the International Court of Justice, claiming the UAE supports the paramilitary Rapid Support Forces responsible for crimes against the Masalit community.
+- Sudan accused the United Arab Emirates of complicity in genocide at the International Court of Justice in The Hague, claiming support for the Rapid Support Forces enabled attacks against the Masalit community in Darfur.

 103 Articles